fredrick/gauss/README.md

 ##API

-For now Gauss only has methods for univariate analysis.
+Gauss has methods for univariate and time series analysis.
 We're constantly working on adding more functions, adding multivariate statistics, and we encourage additions to the library.
 Accuracy is a primary concern.
 If Gauss is returning incorrect results, [please submit an issue](https://github.com/stackd/gauss/issues) and/or [submit a patch](https://github.com/stackd/gauss#fork_box)!

 ###Instantiation